Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Parameterized approximation algorithms

 \subsection{\fpt approximation algorithm for \divksupplier}

-In our efforts to extend the coreset enumeration method described in the preceding subsection for addressing \divksupplier, we faced challenges.
+In our efforts to extend the coreset enumeration method described in Section~\ref{sec:algorithm:fpt-divkmedian} for addressing \divksupplier, we faced challenges.
 The primary obstacle arose from the lack of a known methodology for constructing coresets of an appropriate size for \ksupplier, say $f(k)\cdot \poly(\log n)$.
-Because of this limitation, we choose an alternative approach, circumventing coreset construction, and present a $(3 + \epsilon)$-approximation algorithm for \divksupplier with time complexity $\fpt(k+t)$.
+Because of this limitation, we choose an alternative approach, circumventing coreset construction, and present a $5$-approximation algorithm for \divksupplier with time $\fpt(k+t)$.

-An overview of our approximation algorithm for \divksupplier is as follows: we employ a reduction technique, akin to previous sections, to transform an instance $I$ of \divksupplier into $\bigO(2^{tk})$ instances of \ksupplierkpm in time $\bigO(2^{tk}k|U|)$.
+An overview of our approximation algorithm for \divksupplier is as follows: we employ a reduction technique, akin to previous sections, to transform an instance $I$ of \divksupplier into $\bigO(2^{tk})$ instances of \ksupplierkpm in time $\bigO(2^{tk}t|U|)$.
 This reduction facilitates to identify instances whose feasible solutions satisfy the lower bound requirements of $I$.
 We guarantee that there is at least one feasible instance of \ksupplierkpm whose optimum cost is at most the optimum cost of $I$.
-Building on the results of Chen et al.'s for \fairksupplier, we can obtain a $(5+\epsilon)$-approximation for each \ksupplierkpm instance in polynomial time~\cite{chen2023approximation}.
-By combining two steps yields a $(5 + \epsilon)$-approximation algorithm for \divksupplier with time $\fpt(k+t)$.
-However, we go a step further and present a $3$-approximation for \ksupplierkpm in polynomial time, thereby improving the approximation ratio Chen et al.~\cite{chen2023approximation}.
-Consequently, we obtain a $(3 + \epsilon)$-approximation algorithm for \divksupplier in $\fpt(k+t)$ time.
-The psuedocode is available in Algorithm~\ref{algo:divksupplier}.
-Remarkably, our $3$-approximation algorithm for \ksupplierkpm can be extended to obtain a $3$-approximation for \fairksupplier, the details are in Section~\ref{sec:fairclustering}.
+Next, we find a $5$-approximate solution in polynomial time for every instance of \ksupplierkpm using the $5$-approximation algorithm of Chen et al.~\cite{chen2024an} for \fairksupplier, which is a generalization of \ksupplierkpm.
+By combining two steps yields a $5$-approximation algorithm for \divksupplier with time $\fpt(k+t)$.